StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 Once Cheat Engine is open, go to `Edit` and click on `Settings`.
 Then click on `Scan Settings`.

 Here focus on the section that says `Scan the following types of memory regions` and make sure to check the last checkbox: `MEM_MAPPED`.
-Finally click on OK.
+Finally click on `OK`

 This is important to **be able to use Cheat Engine in Yuzu**.